 7) Allegations against staff

-At Dramacube we ensure staff are not asked to work on a one to one basis with children.
+At Dramacube we ensure staff are not asked to work on a one-to-one basis with children.
 We have a minimum ratio of one staff member to every 15 children.
-All staff are required to provide up to date CRB certificates with relevant proof of identification prior to working with Dramacube.
+All staff are required to provide up to date DBS certificates with relevant proof of identification prior to working with Dramacube.

 Should an allegation against a member of staff be made, this will be investigated by the company management and where appropriate, reported to the local authority.
 Should an allegation be made against a member of the management, this can be escalated to the local authority without internal investigation.